Home | BaltimoreBrew.com

 Above: Residents say their reports of unhealthy and dangerous at Ruscombe Gardens Apartments are often ignored.
 (Mark Reutter)

-Just hours after The Brew published an article chronicling what they say are long-standing serious maintenance issues at the northwest Baltimore property, state Delegate Sandy Rosenberg was calling for action.
+Just hours after The Brew published an article chronicling what they say are long-standing and serious maintenance issues at the northwest Baltimore property, state Delegate Sandy Rosenberg was calling for action.

 “Immediate steps must be taken to address these concerns,” wrote Rosenberg, whose 41st District includes Ruscombe Gardens at 4800 Yellowwood Avenue.